 - Advertising purchases made with social media sites and search engines

 The Ink Preferred also offers some of the best card benefits available including Primary Auto CDW when hiring for business purposes and a great Cell Phone Protection package.
-The Trip Interruption and Cancellation insurance also covers employees of the account holder, so in addition to earning 3X points on travel purchases, employee travel is covered when purchased using your Ink Preferred.
+The Trip Interruption and Cancellation insurance also cover employees of the account holder, so in addition to earning 3X points on travel purchases, employee travel is covered when purchased using your Ink Preferred.